 Your two-year-old is probably begging to do things on their own so give them these opportunities to learn, understand, and make mistakes (within limits, of course).

-- Dressing: choosing their own clothes, dressing for the weather (warm items or cool items), taking on/off a shirt, pants, underpants/pull-up, shoes, and socks, and learning the right way to put on items so the shirt/pants go own the right way and shoes are on the right feet.
+- Dressing: choosing their own clothes, taking on/off shirt/pants with help, underpants/pull-up with help, shoes, and socks, and even learning the right way to put on items (backwards or forwards)

-- Cleaning up: wiping up messes, putting toys away, bringing dishes, cups, & utensils to the sink when done, throwing away their garbage, using handheld vacuum to clean
+- Cleaning up: wiping up messes, putting toys away, bringing dishes, cups, & utensils to the sink when done, throwing away their garbage, and using a handheld vacuum to clean

-- Hygeine: Blowing their nose, washing their hands, using a washcloth to wash themselves in the tub
+- Hygeine: Blowing their nose, washing their hands, using a washcloth to wash themselves in the tub.
+Make washing hands and standing at the sink much easier by using stools and sink faucet extenders.

-- Transitions: Getting in and out of the car on their own, going up and down the stairs, ending one activity and moving to the next without complaining
+- Transitions: Getting in and out of the car on their own, going up and down the stairs, ending one activity and moving to the next without complaining, turning on/off lights when entering/leaving the room

 Be sure to model and show your childhood to do these skills the right way so that they don’t keep practicing something the wrong way.